Æ

 • Your doctor/midwife will be able to give you this information.

-• You should also be aware that sex determination is not 100% accurate.
+• Sex determination is not 100% accurate.

 Obstetrical Ultrasound – High Risk